TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/InstallTheNewSource/Index.rst

 .. caution::

-   TYPO3 v9 LTS has no support for the package `typo3/cms` anymore—instead
+   TYPO3 v9 LTS no longer supports the package `typo3/cms`.
-   all TYPO3 system extensions are now single packages.
+   All TYPO3 system extensions are now single packages.
 When upgrading, remove the `typo3/cms` package and use require to fetch the single packages you need.

 Use Composer to update your system via for example::